Here's what's happening at Unity of Chattanooga:

 WELLNESS WARRIORS

 Cancer survivor Eric Miller heads up a positive, practical, support group for people who are dealing with health issues.
-This group will be meeting on Thursdays at noon on Dec 4th and 18th.
+This group meets on the 1st and 3rd Thursday of the month at noon.
+That's Feb 5th and 19th.
 Share your challenges and share your victories as well as set positive health intentions for ourselves.
 This group was created to empower each other on our journeys to living a healthier life.
 Instead of being a wellness worrier, let's all become wellness warriors!

 UNITY COMMUNITY DISCUSSION GROUP